brianbirir/flask-boilerplate/README.md

 docker-compose -f docker/docker-compose.yml up
 ```

 The Flask web application should now be accessible.
-Since it's a API driven application, make use of tools such as `curl`, PostMan or Insomnia to call the following end point:
+Since it's an API driven application, make use of tools such as `curl`, PostMan or Insomnia to call the following end point:

 `GET /api/test`

 The output will be a 200 HTTP response in JSON format to confirm the application is up and running:

 `curl -v http://localhost:8000/api/test`

+Output:

 ```bash
 *   Trying ::1...